YaraSco/mlazure-project-2/README.md

 # Operationalizing Machine Learning

-This project is part of the Udacity Azure ML Nanodegree.
-In this project, we deploy the best model in Azure Machine Learning Studio and we publish an ML pipeline.
-Also, we use python SDK to find the best model.
+The project is about the bank marketing campaign.
+We want to classify the clients as subscribers or not to a term deposit at the bank.
+To resolve this ML problem, we train the model using AutoML in the Azure ML Studio and with Python SDK.
+Then, we deploy the best model to consume it using the REST endpoint.
+Also, we operate the pipline to submit our ML experiment and interact with it using the REST endpoint.

 ## Architectural Diagram
 In this section, we provide an architectual diagram of the project and a  description of each step.